top of page

 The judges will be required to use color-calibrated monitors.
 The computer monitors are required to be capable of displaying images at 100% of the image resolution.
 The images will be displayed at exactly 100% of their resolution (that is, that the images will not be enlarged beyond their native resolution).

-The Exhibition will be conducted in accordance with the rules of the PSA and FIAP
+The Exhibition will be conducted in accordance with the rules of the FIAP

 An entrant’s images will not be presented to the judges consecutively.
 An entrant’s four images will be distributed throughout four rounds of judging in that section.
 Distribution of images will be in the same round order as submitted by the entrant.